Becoming a Firefighter

 Physical Fitness Examination - There are different variants of the physical fitness exams.
 Each has different events that mimic different firefighting tasks.
 Generally your success in an exam will be good for 6 months to 1 year, however sometimes various departments require that you take them specifically for their department which your score may be determined by your time.
 Some departments may have separate events specific to their department such as a swim, or taking a hydrant and connecting hose.

 Interview - Remember, you are seeking a career as a professional firefighter.
-Show up to your interview dressed professional.
-Suite and tie are the norm for this stage of the testing process.
+Show up to your interview dressed professionally.
+Suit and tie is the recommended attire at this stage of the testing process.
 Be confident, and courteous.
 Shake hands with your interviewers and have a resume ready unless specified otherwise.

 Resume - One page, one sided.
 Use a good quality paper and include a solid outline of your experience and accomplishments.
 Avoid cramming as it is difficult to read and could bore the interviewer.
 Be creative and keep it simple but make it stand out from the crowd.
 Interviews are where most candidates experience trouble in the testing process.
 You will need to be ready for the proctors to ask you anything an entry level firefighter should know, plus anything they may find on your resume.
 Interview panels may have anywhere from 2 to 5 interviewers, including the ranks from firefighter through battalion chief, and sometimes even a human resources representative.
 Remember when answering scenarios human resource perspective can be different than fire department perspective so think about your answers.
 You should be prepared for all interviews by preparing for those questions you can be certain will come up.